Robinfr/morest/README.md

 # Morest #

-Allows developers to quickly create RESTful APIs using MongoDB and Express.
+Allows developers to quickly create RESTful APIs using a mix of MongoDB, Express and NodeJS.

 ### Using Morest ###